Budding bakers are using flower power to create cakes that look as good as they taste.

 Spring is in the air and adding a little flower power to cakes and cupcakes is the perfect way to celebrate the season.

 Our talented cake artists carefully craft each of our intricate designs by hand to ensure that our desserts look as good as they taste.
-But even budding bakers can create beautiful floral decorations from an array of tasty materials, from chocolate to gumdrops to real flowers from your garden.
+But even budding bakers can create beautiful floral cake decorations from an array of tasty materials, from chocolate to gumdrops to real flowers from your garden.
 Read on as we share some simple ways to create a bouquet of edible flowers that are guaranteed to make happiness bloom in the bellies of your guests.

 1. Everything is better with chocolate.
-Modeling chocolate is one of the simplest – and tastiest – ways to make flowers for cakes.
+Modeling chocolate is one of the simplest – and tastiest – ways to make edible flowers for cakes.
 Unlike fondant, which can be stubbornly chunky, modeling chocolate is easy to make as thin as real flower petals.
 You don’t really need any special tools or cutters – you can just work it in your hands until it becomes flexible, and then let your imagination take over.
 If the chocolate gets too warm and melty from your touch, put it in the fridge briefly to firm up.
-You can also follow these directions for simple flower decorations:
+You can also follow these directions for simple floral cake decorations:

 - Roll the chocolate out.
 It can tear easily, so it’s wise to dust your hands and work surfaces with cornstarch to stop it from sticking.